breatheco-de/content/src/content/lesson/events.md

 ##  The Event Object
 ***

 Event handlers can have one optional parameter in the declaration of the function.
-This parameter is always filled with one “Event” object that contains a lot of information about the event that was triggered to get this function called.
+This parameter is always filled with one "Event" object that contains a lot of information about the event that was triggered to get this function called.

 No matter what type of event (mouse related events, keyboard event, frame, etc.), the event object is always going to have at least the following properties: